-- 20.1 The Board has adopted an employee Share Trading policy.
-The policy precludes directors, executives and employees from dealing in Iress' securities during three defined blackout periods, as follows: - (a) in relation to the full year results, from 15 December to the close of trading on the business day after the day Iress' annual results are announced to the ASX; - (b) in relation to the half yearly results, from 15 June to the close of trading on the business day after the day Iress' half yearly results are announced to the ASX; and - (c) in relation to the AGM, from two weeks prior to the date of Iress' AGM to the close of trading on the business day after Iress' AGM. - 20.2 Subject to insider trading laws, dealing in shares outside these periods is permitted without prior approval from the Board, the CEO/MD or the Company Secretary.
-In the case of directors (and their associates), prior notification to the Chair (or in the case of the Chair, the Chair of the Audit & Risk Committee) is required for all dealings in Iress' securities and in the case of other senior executives (and their associates), notification to the CEO/MD or CFO is required. - 20.3 All directors, executives and employees are prohibited from trading in Iress' securities at any time if they possess price-sensitive information not available to the market and which could reasonably be expected to influence the market.
-At no time may directors, executives and employees engage in short term dealings in Iress' shares. - 20.4 Hedging of unvested share rights is also prohibited.
-The Board's view is that any share right participant who enters into such schemes on the unvested component of their rights would be in breach of the terms and conditions of the grant, and the Board would exercise its right to cancel any of these hedged share rights. - 20.5 As required by the Listing Rules, Iress notifies the ASX of any transaction conducted by directors in the securities of Iress.
+- 20.1 The Board has adopted a Securities Trading Policy.
+The policy precludes Iress employees, Directors and their Associates (as defined in the policy) from dealing in Iress' Securities during three defined blackout periods, as follows: - (a) in relation to the full year results, from 15 December to the close of trading on the business day after the day Iress' annual results are announced to the ASX; - (b) in relation to the half yearly results, from 15 June to the close of trading on the business day after the day Iress' half yearly results are announced to the ASX; and - (c) in relation to the AGM, from two weeks prior to the date of Iress' AGM to the close of trading on the business day after Iress' AGM. - 20.2 Subject to insider trading laws, dealing in Securities outside these periods is permitted without prior approval from the Board, the CEO/MD or the Company Secretary.
+In the case of Directors (and their Associates), prior notification to the Chair (or in the case of the Chair, the Chair of the Audit & Risk Committee) is required for all dealings in Iress' Securities and in the case of other senior management personnel, Specified Roles (as defined in the policy) and their Associates, notification to the CEO/MD or CFO is required. - 20.3 All Directors and employees are prohibited from trading in Iress' Securities at any time if they possess price-sensitive information not available to the market and which could reasonably be expected to influence the market.
+At no time may Directors and employees engage in short term dealings in Iress' Securities. - 20.4 The use of derivatives or any other hedging instrument over Iress equity (including Securities subject to a minimum shareholding requirement, restricted Securities, restricted vested equity rights, unvested performance rights or any other unvested equity) is also prohibited.
+The Board's view is that any share right participant who enters into such schemes on the unvested component of their rights would be in breach of the terms and conditions of the grant, and the Board would exercise its right to cancel any of these hedged share rights.

+20.5 As required by the Listing Rules, Iress notifies the ASX of any transaction conducted by Directors and key management personnel in the Securities of Iress.